 What Do 90-Somethings Regret Most?

-Lydia Sohn interviewed the oldest people she knew.
+Lydia Sohn interviewed the oldest people she knew; many of which were 90-something years of age, about their lives and any regrets they may have.
 Their responses contradict popular research about ageing and happiness.

 My preconceptions about older people first began to crumble when one of my congregants, a woman in her 80s, came into my office seeking pastoral care.
 She had been widowed for several years but the reason for her distress was not the loss of her husband.
 It was her falling in love with a married man.
 As she shared her story with me over a cup of tea and Kleenex, I tried to keep a professional and compassionate countenance, though, internally, I was bewildered by the realisation that even into their 80s, people still fall for one another in that teenage, butterflies-in-the-stomach kind of way.